simpsondl/genetic-interactions-smk/README.md

 - A plain TSV: `data/counts/{screen}_raw_counts.tsv`, or
 - A ZIP file: `data/counts/{screen}_raw_counts.zip` which contains one or more files; the scripts will look for the first entry matching `_raw_counts.tsv` (case-insensitive) and read it.

+## High-precision I/O

+If intermediate files are written to and read from text files, some information can become lost and very small differences in computed scores and discriminants could result from what is effectively a loss of precision.
+To counter this, the pipeline establishes and uses a set of helper functions (`r_precise_io.R`) to save and load workspaces between rules in the latter half of the pipeline (calculating genetic interaction scores onward).
+A test function is implemented to ensure that precision is maintained on saving and loading.
+These workspaces are saved alongside text files with the same information, and are cleaned up by the pipeline once they are no longer needed.

 ## Logs and troubleshooting